ankane/mailkick/README.md

 User.opted_out
 ```

-And those who have not (send to these people)
+And those who have not - send to these people

 ```ruby
 User.not_opted_out